Nonprofit-Open-Data-Collective/peopleparser/README.md

 # peopleparser

-R package to convert a raw text version of an individual name into a structured format and attempts to disambiguate proper name ordering (first, middle, and last name), parses prefixes and suffixes, and attempts to assign gender based upon first name.
+R package to convert a raw text version of an individual's name into a structured format.

+The functions attempt to disambiguate proper name ordering (first, middle, and last), parse prefixes and suffixes, and assign gender based upon first names.

 ## Installation